 It should be remembered that the Forestburg represents the latter half of a two-part sedimentary event that covered the Fort Worth Basin, the Bend Arch, and part of the Eastern Shelf of the Midland Basin in latest Mississippian time.
 Throughout the basin the Barnett Shale is easily identified on conventional porosity logs.
 It is notably more radioactive than any other shale in the basin, and its mean bulk density of about 2.50 grams/cubic centimeter makes it considerably lighter than any of the other Paleozoic shales.
 But mud loggers frequently have trouble calling the top of the Barnett while drilling, because the immediately overlying limey shales and shaley limestones of the Forestburg are lithologically extremely similar in color and texture.
 This similarity results from the fact that the typically greasy Barnett facies and the rocks that conformably overlie it were all part of a single depositional event that occurred during the Chesterian Epoch.
 The rich petroliferous, bituminous depositional environment that produced the Barnett Shale was still largely present in the Fort Worth Basin while the Forestburg sediments were accumulating.
 Later, after lithification, the tectonic forces that uplifted the Muenster Arch and fractured the Barnett Shale were simultaneously available to fracture the Forestburg.

 The Forestburg Formation consists largely of massive limestones that appear to be extremely dense (circa 2.70 gm/cc) on the bulk density logs and extraordinarily clean on the gamma ray logs—cleaner, in fact, than any other rock unit in the Fort Worth Basin.
 These massive rock units are occasionally separated by less massive shale beds that do not closely resemble the Atoka shales slightly higher in the section.
 The Forestburg carbonates are very dark gray and non-fissile; the shales are invariably black.
 Chert is virtually unknown.
-The formation is extensively fractured vertically, horizontally, and at all angles in between.
-Some of the fractures have been completely healed with quartz and/or calcite, some partially so, and some not at all.
-The API gravity of the oil varies; it has been reported from (at least) 35 to 47 degrees.
+It would appear that the Forestburg has experienced two episodes of fracturing.
+The first was tensional in nature and resulted in mostly vertical cracks that have been well cemented with what appears to be calcite.
+The basal Forestburg core that was cut in the EOG #1 House well in 2009 (API#42-237-39288) shows no oil staining along these vertical fractures.
+(The photograph immediately below was cut entirely in the Forestburg.
+Note yellow arrow.)
+A second and subsequent set of fractures are very largely horizontal, and they are extensively oil stained.
+We might surmise that the latter episode of fracturing resulted from the unloading of an undetermined thickness of overburden that occurred during the mid-Carboniferous errosion before the Atoka sediments were deposited.
+Mobilization of the hydrocarbons in the underlying Barnett source rock apparently occurred sometime after these fractures were created.
+The Barnett has been identified as the source of the hydrocarbons in the even shallower Pennsylvanian oil and gas reservoirs, so the migration of the oil may have happened in the Permian or later.
+The API gravity of the Forestburg oil varies; it has been reported from 35 to 47 degrees; a value around 39-41 degrees is about average.

 Figure 3: Dual Induction log of the Taubert & Steed #9 Teague well, Sec.
 2772 (A-714), Texas Emigration & Land Survey, northwestern Jack County.
 Three calcareous depositional cycles are preserved in the Forestburg Formation at this location.
 The third cycle has been partially truncated by pre-Atokan erosion and is unconformably overlain by the Pennsylvanian Marble Falls Formation.